This article was written and submitted by retired High School Coach Dave Millhollin.

 Players and coaches make a commitment to the “goals list” and to the “what teams we have to beat” and “how we have to play” lists.
 These lists need to be something every player and team coach knows and can explain inside and out.
 These lists provide the PURPOSE for virtually everything your team does and everything your coaches do.

-For teams that are allowed to play “off season” games (summer league, team camp, etc.) this process should start as soon as possible in the spring or summer.
+For teams that are allowed to play “off season” games (summer league, team camp, etc.) the “PURPOSE process” should start as soon as possible in the spring or summer.
 For teams that are not allowed to begin until the fall, it should start then.

 As you “coach with PURPOSE”, you will develop a consistent coaching style predicated on helping your team play with PURPOSE in mind.
 Your players will learn to TRUST and depend on you and better understand what your expectations are.
 Your players will be better able to meet the challenges you present them as you progress toward accomplishing your goals.
-Coaches must instill in their players the CONFIDENCE that they will “coach to win” every game; players need to know that their coaches are just as committed to their PURPOSE as they are.
+Coaches must instill in their players the CONFIDENCE that they will “coach to win” during every game; players need to know that their coaches are just as committed to their PURPOSE as they are as players (more to come on “coach to win” in Part 3)

 Playing Time and “Cause over Self”

-If you approach the game with PURPOSE; each player’s playing time becomes fairly consistent and does not fluctuate much in either close or blow out games.
-Players becomes preoccupied with “Our Purpose and my role” rather than “my minutes” or “my touches”.
+If you approach the game with PURPOSE; playing time becomes very consistent for each player does not fluctuate much in either close or blow out games.
+Each player becomes preoccupied with “Our Purpose and my role” rather than “my minutes” or “my touches”.
 This is the epitome of “Cause over Self”.

 Communication, Reminders and “Players” on the bench

 Players must understand the importance of communication and reminders.
 This must be reinforced during all practice drills and on the bench during games.
 Players communicate specific directions, encouragement, reminders, praise and constructive criticism.
 Side conversations on the bench or in line prior to taking practice “reps” or during team meetings should be strictly forbidden.
-Every player on the sideline or on the bench must be cognitively and verbally “in” the game at all times.
+Every player on the sideline or on the bench must be cognitively and verbally “in the game” at all times during games and “in the drill” at all times during practices.

 © Dave Millhollin